4 Min Read

 Yesterday our girl was sick, he was so worried about her, he wanted me to take her to the doctor.
 He missed work so I could have the car.
 I asked if he wanted to go to the doctor with us, he said no. So I sat 2 hours with our sick girl at the doctors office, and I checked his computer later and he was at home playing video games.
 Saddens me." -Liz

 If any of these apply to you or someone you love then you’ve got problems caused by gaming.

 Help Understanding Why Gaming Becomes An Addiction

-Their role-playing element is a big reason of why games become addicting.
+- Their role-playing element is a big reason of why games become addicting.
 Pretending to be someone else can be exciting.
 That's one of the things that make movies so appealing.
-The escape from real-life that this provides can be very intoxicating, especially if you're already unhappy with your life.
+The escape from real-life that this provides can be like a drug, especially if you're already unhappy with your life.
 This can lead you to make gaming more important than your partner or kids.

 Whenever I try to play video games, she complains to me that video games and relationships don't mix and gives me 2 hour motivational speeches that I need to stop playing games, I need to grow up etc. Maybe she's right.
 Am I addicted to games and need help?" -Randy

 Admitting You Have An Addiction To Gaming And Need Help

 The first and most important step in getting gaming addiction help that is realizing and admitting it's a problem.

 If you can see yourself somewhere in the above real-life stories your gaming has become something that needs attention.
 Recognizing this will allow the denial to begin to break down a bit and open your mind up to the possibility of getting the help you likely need.

 Be very careful about denying that your gaming's a problem, and don't over-analyze whether or not you think it is or isn't an addiction.
 Just know that if it’s causing you problems you need to be ready and willing to make some changes.